GoodDogAI/rossac/README.md

  - Interpolate between the dynamixel and velocity commands between frames to get consistent snapshots of the robot state at a given timestamp
  - Train a SAC model given rosbags as preprocessed above

+### Status:
+- July 9th, 2021 Gathered new bag files with additional data (wheel speeds, head pan/tilt commands not just current positions)
+- July 8th, 2021 Victor trained a model using August 2020 bag files.
+It spins the wheels slowly in one direction, with mild variability, the head pan is almost constant, and the head tilt goes up and down a lot.
+  The activity on the head tilt is correlated loosely with what objects are located in the current image.
-Status: Not working, in test-mode on a real robot, all of the outputs are either very close to zero, or just constants
+- July 1st, 2021 Not working, in test-mode on a real robot, all of the outputs are either very close to zero, or just constants

 TODOs:
  - [ ] Make sure that the intermediate layers for a given camera input are the same when we re-calculate them on the training PC, or else save the raw intermediate YOLO layers into the bags themselves